RoryBarnes/EqTide/README.md

 which creates an executable "eqtide".
 EQTIDE is written in C, and and the default is to compile with optimization.

-Two examples are presented in the Example directory.
+Two examples are presented in the Examples directory.
 EarthMoon.in performs a backward integration of the Earth-Moon system, reproducing the classic "acceleration problem" of the lunar expansion.
 Kepler22b.in performs a forward integration of the